Unity-Technologies/com.unity.multiplayer.samples.coop/.github/ISSUE_TEMPLATE/PULL_REQUEST_TEMPLATE.md

 ### Manual testing scenarios
 <!---
     Please provide a set of unambiguous steps to test the proposed code change.
+    If an error is output to either the player or editor log file, please attach.
     Giving us manual testing scenarios will help with the processing and validation process.
 -->
 1. ...